The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 Our guide to writing a good research proposal can help get you started.

-This will provide more information about your background, your experience and why you think you’ll be a good fit for this studentship (and the DTP or CDT that hosts it).
+Your personal statement will normally provide more information about your background, your experience and why you think you’ll be a good fit for this studentship (and the DTP or CDT that hosts it).

 Your research proposal and personal statement will reveal what you have to say about yourself and your PhD plans.
 But the people making funding decisions will also want to know what other people have to say about you and your work.